ShikhaBakshi/Implementation-of-RARED-in-Linux-Kernel/README.md

 Client <---> Router <---> Server
 ```
 2. Create a separate passwordless SSH connection between client and router machines, so that Flent can collect queue statistics from the router machine
-3. Install all required dependency for flent
+3. Install all required dependency for Flent
 ```
 sudo apt-get install python-dev python-setuptools python-matplotlib python-pip pyqt4-dev-tools netperf
 ```